hawkticehurst/stellar/docs/reactivity.md

 The `$derive` directive can be used to create new (alterted) state based on other state in a Stellar component.

 Inspired by [Vue computed properties](https://vuejs.org/guide/essentials/computed.html), this directive let's you declare a callback method that accepts component state (defined using `$state` or `$state:property`) and will be executed whenever that dependent state changes.
-The newly created state will be

 ```html
 <derived-state>